spack/spack/lib/spack/docs/module_file_tutorial.rst

 .. code-block:: console

-  $ spack module refresh -m tcl -y
+  $ spack module refresh --module-type tcl -y

 you'll see that now the module for ``gcc@6.2.0`` reappeared: